-38 Free Promissory Note Templates & Forms (Word | PDF)
+38 Free Promissory Note Templates & Forms

 Every once in a while you might find yourself in a position to either borrow money from someone or be able to loan money to someone.
 When the world was a different place a simple handshake was all it took to seal the deal and that was that.
 Now, however, you never know who the person really is that is borrowing the money from you, and you need a little more security for that transaction.
 This promissory note template can help you create the right note in order to keep track of that transaction.

-What is Promissory Note?
+What is a Promissory Note?

-A promissory note is a legal, financial tool which makes the terms for a loan written.
-Banks and other financial institutions give a loan to people.
+It is a legal, financial tool which makes the terms for a loan written.
+Banks and other financial institutions give loans to people.
 It is kind of a loan agreement that is recorded on this note.
 It is actually not a loan on itself but rather a binding document for the agreement.
 In the note, the amount borrowed is noted as well as the other agreements like when the money is to be paid back and at what interest if any.
-The document, therefore, binds the borrower to the law.
-In case the borrower failed to pay the loan as per the agreement in the promissory note, the lender may use the note to file a civil lawsuit on the person so that he or she can receive his money back.

 Promissory Note Templates

-These promissory note templates are simple to use and have everything in it that you might need to keep up on the transaction.
+These templates are simple to use and have everything in it that you might need to keep up on the transaction.
 By using these promissory note templates, you are letting each person involved in the transaction know that it is a serious transaction and that payment needs to be paid back at the time specified.
-These promissory note templates can be edited to add all the information you need giving it a professional look and keeping the locations for signatures open.
+These templates can be edited to add all the information you need giving it a professional look and keeping the locations for signatures open.
 This makes it easy to use, and all you will need to do when done making your changes is print and sign the agreement.

 A promissory note will hold up with a lawyer and with the court as well, as it is a legal promise between two parties concerning funds of items passing between them.
 It also can be used by the person borrowing the money and not just the lender.
 It shows the lender that the borrower means business and has a plan to pay back what they owe.
 By using the promissory note you are almost securing your funds, and at the very least know where they are, and when they will be coming back to you.

-Free Promissory Note Template
+Free Printable Promissory Note Contract Template as Pdf File

-Free Promissory Note Template Download
+Free Printable Pennsylvania Promissory Note Template as Pdf File

-Free Promissory Note Template PDF
+Free Printable Demand Promissory Note Template as Pdf File

-Editable Promissory Note Template
+Great Editable Convertible Promissory Note Template for Pdf Format

-Free Editable Promissory Note Form
+Free Editable Borrower Promissory Note Template for Pdf Format

-Free Promissory Note Template Download
+Free Editable Lumpsum Repayment Promissory Note Template for Pdf Format

 Objectives of a Promissory Note

-A promissory note can also be used as evidence or agreement in the court of law against the borrower.
+A promissory note can also be used as evidence or agreement in a court of law against the borrower.
 For instance, if the borrower fails to comply with the agreement and has probably come up with other issues that were not part of the agreement, the lender may use the note as evidence of what the agreement was.

 ‘I, Henry Joshua admits to having borrowed $4500 from Lyne Mercy and will repay the whole amount on January 12, 2019, with an interest rate of 12% per month.’